sotayamashita/ADVTrustStore/README.md

-# The text added after the fork is written on the [wiki](https://github.com/sotayamashita/ADVTrustStore/wiki) side.
+# The text added after the fork is written on the [wiki](https://github.com/sotayamashita/ADVTrustStore/wiki).

 What is ADVTrustStore
 =====================